aphp/edspdf/README.md

 # EDS-PDF

-EDS-PDF provides smart text extraction from PDF documents.
+EDS-PDF provides modular framework to extract text from PDF documents.

+You can use it out-of-the-box, or extend it to fit your use-case.

 ## Getting started